Do you know your age range?

 Do I need an agent?

 Most (but not all) publishers will only accept submissions from agents.
-You can normally find out whether publishers accept unsolicited submissions via their websites or their listings on sites like Writers & Artists(this will open in a new window).
+You can normally find out whether publishers accept unsolicited submissions via their websites or their listings on sites like Writers & Artists.

 How do I get an agent?